VCityTeam/UD-SV/Doc/Devel/Needs/Definitions.md

 FIXME VJA

 ### Extended document
-The bundle of a raw-document and its document-metadata
+The bundle of a raw-document and its document-metadata.
+An extended document [is a](https://en.wikipedia.org/wiki/Is-a) cityObject.

 ### Region of a city model:
 Refer to [CityGML definition of LandUse](https://portal.opengeospatial.org/files/?artifact_id=16675)